 "Miracle" the sacred white buffalo calf as a contemporary emanation of Hathor the Egyptian solar/cow goddess

 Then, I recount the legend of White BUffalo Calf Woman who came to the prairies around 300 years ago.
 Amira lights up with glee!
 She asks, "Have you ever considered that this White BUffalo Woman is an aspect of the Egyptian solar cow goddess, HATHOR?"
 This notion had not occurred to me.
 She adds, "don't think of Hathor as a domestic milk cow.
 In ancient Egypt the 'cows' were actually Water Buffalo."
 She explains that most contemporary religions and many popular icons actually have their origins in ancient Egypt.

 For example, Jesus & Mary are really baby Horus and his mother, the goddess, Isis.

 As it 'happened', a few days later in Regina, a dear friend invited me to visit the Museum of Natural History, where a display of ancient buffalos presented a great surprize & confirmation!
 The horns of the original prairie bison, classified as bison latifrons, resemble the horns of Egyptian water buffalo!

 *Beauty & Harmony Hathor was the Egyptian goddess of beauty -- known as "the mistress of life" and she was seen as the embodiment of joy, love, song, dance & romance.
 Music was a special gift and her instrument was the sistrum.
+She's also depicted playing a frame hand drum.
 Some students of the divine feminine equate her with the Greek Aprohodite or the Roman Venus.
 The Hathor mirror was made of copper or bronze.